You are here

 In addition to the Honors Curriculum track, we offer the option of a Individualized Curriculum that gives the student even more flexibility to explore related disciplines.
 The core laboratories may be combined with laboratory work in related disciplines such as Biochemistry, Molecular Biomedical Engineering, Neuroscience, Geology, and Physics.

-Representative course schedules for the Honors, Accelerated Honors, and Individualized Curriculum tracks are shown here.
+See the representative course schedules for the Honors, Accelerated Honors, and Individualized Curriculum tracks.